Less Is More: The Strategic Advantage at Speed Dating

 • Do not chase.

-• Do not try to “lock it in” socially.
+• Don’t attempt to socially “lock it in” either.

 Either: